MicrosoftDocs/entra-docs/docs/identity/app-provisioning/known-issues.md

 ::: zone pivot="app-provisioning"
 ## On-premises application provisioning
-The following information is a current list of known limitations with the Microsoft Entra ECMA Connector Host and on-premises application provisioning.
+This is a current list of known limitations with the Microsoft Entra ECMA Connector Host and on-premises application provisioning.

 ### Application and directories
 The following applications and directories aren't yet supported.